 Although rare, for some dementia patients, violence is an unfortunate by-product of the disease.
-These behaviours, combined with a criminal history, can leave elderly offenders with dementia with nowhere to live.
-Some nursing homes have shown a reluctance to house seniors who’ve been involved with the criminal justice system—no matter the severity of their crime.
+These behaviours, combined with a criminal history, can leave elderly offenders suffering from dementia with nowhere to live.
+Some nursing homes have shown a reluctance to house offenders who’ve been involved with the criminal justice system—no matter the severity of their crime.
 Many shelters don’t have the capacity to care for an old, sick and mentally impaired man.
-And while the CSC is making improvements in dementia and end-of-life care for older persons in custody, prison remains an unsuitable and potentially dangerous environment for offenders with dementia.

 Homes such as Haley House are part of the solution.
 But there are few places like it. “[Haley House] is basically one of only two that I'm aware of [across Canada] that caters to this inmate population.
 And, to me, it represents the future of corrections,” said Ivan Zinger, Canada’s Correctional Investigator.

 When another halfway house can no longer manage an elderly offender’s declining health, places like Haley House may be able to take him in.
 But when there’s no vacancies, the person may be sent back to prison, or end up on the street.